 “Those players, having gone through various experiences and even a World Cup, can help the new and younger players who come in.

 “Balotelli, Verratti and Darmian are a few of the new players, but there are many others, such as Insigne and Immobile.

 “It’s easier to integrate these players because there’s already a strong structure in place, a solid group that can help make the step up smoother for the youngsters.”

-Since Prandelli took over as coach in 2010, the Azzurri have altered their style of play, now offering more control and a better grasp of passing.
-However, De Rossi does not agree that they have directly copied Spain's famous 'tiki-taka' football, which saw La Roja win three major consecutive championships.
+Since Cesare Prandelli took over as Italy coach in 2010, the Azzurri have altered their style of play and now fashion a team with more control and a better grasp of passing.
+However, De Rossi does not believe they have directly copied Spain’s famous style of tiki-taka football, which saw them win three major consecutive championships.

-"[Tiki-taka] is better suited to Spain for what they've done in recent years.
-They have more possession of the ball and all those quality players," the Roma star added.
+“It [tiki-taka] is better suited to Spain for what they've done in recent years.
+They have more possession of the ball and all those quality players," he added.

-Asked if he believes that being "tough" is at the core of his game, De Rossi suggested that his role requires him to be physical but that he has a lot more qualities than his tackling ability.
+When asked if he believes being tough is at the core of his game, De Rossi suggested that his role requires him to be physical but he has a lot more qualities than his tackling ability.